AMICI-dev/AMICI/INSTALL.md

 ###  Python

-To use AMICI from Python, run the
+To use AMICI from Python, install the module using pip

-    ./scripts/buildSundials.sh
-    ./scripts/buildSuitesparse.sh
-    ./scripts/buildAmici.sh

-scripts to compile amici and generate the python module.
-After successful execution of the script, amici is available as system wide module and can be imported via
+    pip3 install amici

+You can now import it as python module:

     import amici